In this post, you are going to discover the 11 BIGGEST travel problems that plague many backpackers and how to avoid these mistakes!

 Smartphones make travelling easier and safer – they DO have their purpose.
 They also get in the way of authentic connections and keep you walled off from the exquisite misadventures that turn into your best travel stories.
 It’s not the way our nomadic ancestors roamed the land, and if they could make it without a phone, I promise you can too.

 The big tourist attractions are big for a reason.
 If you go to Italy and refuse to see the Colosseum out of some hipster-y principle, then my dear friend, you are an idiota (in a fantastic pair of skinny jeans).
 But while picking and choosing the popular spots to visit is a part of experiencing the country, sticking to that well-worn tourist trail is a huge travel mistake not to make.

-Getting off the beaten path can be a little scary at first.
+Travelling off the beaten path can be a little scary at first.
 There usually isn’t a ton of info online about what you’re getting yourself into.
 But you know what?

 That’s the whole damn point!

 Who knows what the Godzilla you’ll find!
 Dragons, hobbits, locals throwing underground raves, or just a mesmerising sight that the tourists ON the trail will never find.

 Travelling off the beaten path has heaps of perks compared to only visiting the most popular destinations, cities, and sites.
 In the age of massive over-tourism, off-the-beaten-path travel is way more sustainable than getting stuck on worn trails.
 It’s probably cheaper too: you’re no longer paying rip-off rates for an obscured view of an overrated attraction (plus the entry fees to said attraction).

 It also puts you closer to local life.
 When you venture off the tourist trail, you get to see the local way of things from eating better food to mingling with people who actually know the place.
 That always beats hanging out with a bunch of other tourists.